MenghanWuSC/Merkle-Tree/README.md

 > Python 3.8.9 (default, Oct 26 2021, 07:25:53) [Clang 13.0.0 (clang-1300.0.29.30)] on darwin

 ## Programs
-There are three progams in this project:
+There are three programs in this project:
 1. buildmtree.py
 2. checkinclusion.py
 3. checkconsitency.py